RihardsT/cloud_project_kubernetes/Errors.md

 Fix:
 One was to update certs, but unsure if this was actually necessary.
 `kubeadm alpha certs renew all`
-This bit seemed to do the trick - use existign kubelet.conf for bootstrap `cp /etc/kubernetes/kubelet.conf /etc/kubernetes/bootstrap-kubelet.conf`
+This bit seemed to do the trick - use existing kubelet.conf for bootstrap `cp /etc/kubernetes/kubelet.conf /etc/kubernetes/bootstrap-kubelet.conf`